The Matrix Revolutions: Critical response

 On review aggregation website Rotten Tomatoes, The Matrix Revolutions holds an approval rating of 33% based on 215 reviews and an average rating of 5.30/10.
 The site's critical consensus reads, "A disappointing conclusion to the Matrix trilogy as characters and ideas take a back seat to the special effects."
 On Metacritic, the film has a weighted average score of 47 out of 100 based on 41 reviews, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale, a grade down from the "B+" earned by the previous film and two grades down from the "A−" earned by the first film, therefore the second lowest grade earned by a film in the series.

 Some critics criticized the film for being anticlimactic.
 Additionally, some critics regard the film as less philosophically ambiguous than its predecessor, The Matrix Reloaded.
 Critics had difficulty finding closure pertaining to events from The Matrix Reloaded, and were generally dissatisfied.

-Roger Ebert of the Chicago Sun-Times gave the film three stars out of four, despite offering criticisms of his own, on the grounds that it at least provided closure to the story well enough so that fans following the series would prefer seeing it as to not.
+Roger Ebert of the Chicago Sun-Times gave the film three stars out of four, despite offering criticisms of his own, on the grounds that it at least provided closure to the story well enough so that fans following the series would prefer seeing it to not seeing it.